cpfaff/mspm/README.md

 #### From an r-script

-After you have installed everything, you need to setup a location where all your future R-projects will reside in.
+After you have installed everything, you need to set up a location where all your future R-projects will reside in.
 The `yspm` package assists you with this task.
 It makes sense to put this folder inside your users directory somewhere.